sviezypan/zio-sql-example/README.md

 ## ZIO-SQL example application

 # Introduction
-This repo contains a very simple example application demonstrating how to use zio-sql to communicate with SQL database of your choice - I am using postgresql.
+This repo contains a simple example application demonstrating how to use ZIO SQL to communicate with SQL database of your choice - I am using postgresql.

+It's focused on ZIO SQL but contains also ZIO 2.0 best practices, ZIO HTTP endpoints and some other libraries from the ecosystem.

-App exposes an http APIs that query and modify postgres db through `CustomerRepository` and `OrderRepository`.
+App exposes an http APIs that query and modify postgres db through `CustomerRepository`,  `OrderRepository` and `QueryService`.
 Database contains `customers` and `orders` tables.
 Db schema and table content are loaded from `src/main/resources/init.sql` script.

 Examples in repo include:
 1. selects
-2. subselects
+2. inserts
+3. deletes
 4. joins
-3. inserts
-4. deletes

-Other than ZIO-SQL I am using zio-http, zio-config, zio-json and other libraries of the ecosystem while using the best practices regarding ZLayers.
+5. subselects

 # To launch
 1. clone this repo